Why Division II and III Athletes Deserve NIL Opportunities Too

 Establishing NIL Collectives at Division II and III Institutions

 Starting an NIL collective at Division II and III schools needs careful planning.
 It involves working with alumni, local businesses, and the community.
-Together, they can build a strong support system for athletes.
+Together, they can create a strong network that empowers athletes.

 Alumni Network Engagement Strategies